sarahpaz/boost-running-app/README.md

-# Boost Running App
+# Boost Running App (with JavaScript)

 Run tracking app that allows users to raise money towards a charity of their choice, with every mile they run.

 ## Installation

-1. Fork and clone the [Boost Running App](https://github.com/sarahpaz/boost-running-app) repo onto your computer.
+1. Fork and clone the [Boost Running App](https://github.com/sarahpaz/boost-running-app/tree/boost-running-app_js) repo onto your computer.
 2. In your terminal, cd to the boost-running-app folder.
 Run `bundle install` to load the Ruby gems and dependencies.
 3. This web application has seed data added, be sure to run `rake db:migrate` and `rake db:seed` if you would like to test with the provided seed data.
 Data can be found in the db folder (seeds.rb).